Head of Geography: Mrs J Bondsfield, BA (Hons) Sussex

-Head of Geography: Mrs K Knight, BA (Hons) Oxford Brookes University (on maternity leave)
+Head of Geography: Mrs K Knight, BA (Hons) Oxford Brookes University (Maternity Leave)

 Geography Teacher: Mr G Cromb, BSc (Hons) London